cheops-workshop/cheops-workshop.github.io/cfp.md

 ## Agenda (to be finalized)

-Keynote by Suren Byna (LBNL) about ExaHDF5 and object management
+- Keynote by Suren Byna (LBNL): Parallel I/O at Exascale with HDF5 and Proactive Data Containers (title tbc)

 ## Organization